Azure/caf-terraform-landingzones/landingzones/landingzone_caf_foundations/foundations_accounting/readme.md

-# blueprint foundations accounting
+# foundations accounting

-Blueprint_foundations sets the basics of auditing, and logging as described below.
+foundations sets the basics of auditing, and logging as described below.

 ## Capabilities